Lithuanian Football Cup: Post-war period

 After the World War II, in soviet Lithuania a cup competition was established by the initiative of Tiesa newspaper in 1947, and was called The Tiesa Cup.
 It consisted of Lithuanian SSR teams not competing in the Soviet football league pyramid.

 Re-established Independence to present

 Since the regained independence in 1990 the competition is called the Lithuanian Football Federation Cup.

+The following seasons also incorporated sponsor names into the title: